 I want to let you know that autistic adults are here.
 Autistic adults exist.
 Most of us have had tough experiences in elementary school and junior high school.
 Personally, I felt rather isolated growing up in school.

-[This post was originally posted at The Aspergian.
-For new posts from me, head to my author profile on The Aspergian.]
+[This post was also published at NeuroClastic.
+For new posts from me, head to my author profile on NeuroClastic.]
 Miscommunication and misinterpretation of autistic people happens very early in life.
 “Do unto others as you would have them do unto you.”
-Or in modern language, "Treat other people as you would like to… Continue reading How “The Golden Rule” Harms Autistic People
+Or in modern language, "Treat other people as you would like to be treated."… Continue reading How “The Golden Rule” Harms Autistic People

 This post consists of 46 quotes from autistic people.
 If you can, please read them all.
 Please listen to autistic voices.